FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 In our MATLAB code, on the other hand, we would approximate this type of dispatch by using a `switch` statement over a model identifier variable.
 For the hundreds of models we have worked with in a development capacity, this led to bloat in our model solution code.
-In Julia, we encapsulate this behavior with the model definition itself.
+In Julia, we encapsulate this behavior within the model definition itself.

 It is easy to see that all model types constructed for use with *DSGE.jl* are closely related: they will have the same fields, and are passed to the same